arshukla98/PrometheusCRD/README.md

 $ make manifests
 ```
 - The Above command generates various files, including the CRD definition, controller, and API type definition.
+- Now change the golang schema as shown in folder 'api/v1/promcr_types.go'.
+Change as per your wish and commit the changes.